cakephp/docs/en/core-libraries/components/authentication.rst

   ACO's in the ACO tree.
 - ``actionMap`` Action -> CRUD mappings.
 Used by ``CrudAuthorize`` and authorization objects that want to map actions to CRUD roles.
 - ``userModel`` The name of the ARO/Model node user information can be found under.
-Used with ActionsAuthorize,
+Used with ActionsAuthorize.

 Creating Custom Authorize objects
 ---------------------------------

 Because authorize objects are pluggable, you can create custom authorize objects in your application or plugins.
 If for example you wanted to create an LDAP authorize object.
 In ``app/Controller/Component/Auth/LdapAuthorize.php`` you could put the following::